GKD-stack/DSC180A-Quarter1-Project/README.md

 ## Contributions

 The quarter 1 project was an application of all the skills we had learned each week.
 For the checkpoint, all the code was written by Gurman Dhaliwal.
 For the final project, Gurman did part 2 of the coding, started and cleaned the LaTeX template, and wrote the majority of the introduction, literature review, and the parts corresponding to part 2 of the project in project goals, methodology, results, and conclusion.
 Lihao Liu completed part 1 of the coding and did substantive editing to the final report, LaTeX formatting, and writing which included half of the project goals, methodology, and results.
-Anton Beliakov organized and structured the repository, rewrote the code to make our analysis reproducible, and assisted in the writing of the introduction, writing, and organization of the literature review as well as general report editing.
+Anton Beliakov organized and structured the repository, rewrote the code to make our analysis reproducible, and assisted in the writing of the introduction, writing, and organization of the literature review as well as general report and code editing.